DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 * Use a page model to store Selectors and compound actions that are used often across your app.
 For instance, put all actions that are necessary to perform an action into one reusable function.

 * Put all the page model files into one directory.
-If your application is divisible into logical chunks (components or subsystems), split up the associated page model objects into separate files.
+If your application is divided logically into components or subsystems, split up the associated page model objects into separate files.

 > You can find an example of a page model in the [testcafe-examples](https://github.com/DevExpress/testcafe-examples/tree/master/examples/use-page-model) repository.